WinVector/wrapr/extras/wraprNotations.md

 |        1| withdrawal behavior |    0.6706221|
 |        2| positive re-framing |    0.5589742|

+The replace with values convention is particularly handy for converting one-off (or ad-hoc) analyses into re-usable functions by pasting code into a `let`-block() *without* additional alteration (when you can get away with that, as above).
+For harder tasks (converting code that isn't suitable for the replace with values convention), we suggest the mixed case convention (which will now define).

 ### The let(X=x) (mixed case) convention

-For cases where the original code already has a mixture of parametric specifications (column names taken from variables) and non-parametric specifications (column names captured from un-evaluated code) we suggest using the "mixed case" convention.
+For cases where the original code already has a mixture of parametric specifications (column names taken from variables) and non-parametric specifications (column names captured from un-evaluated code) I suggest using the "mixed case" convention.
 In mixed case convention all upper case symbols are used for replacement and lower case are taken as values.
 This is just a convention (the code does not implement the above as a rule) and we specify it by forming let alias maps of the form `qc(X=x)` which means in the `let`-block any instances of `X` are replaced with the name stored in `x` and (naturally) any instances of `x` are left alone.

 Hers is a `data.table` function example ([from here](http://www.win-vector.com/blog/2018/01/base-r-can-be-fast/#comment-66751)) using the mixed case convention.